 The first two posts in my blog series on the top myths around robotic process automation (RPA) called out the biggest myth in the RPA biz and set the record straight on whether it’s all really just about cut-throat cost-savings (spoiler alert: it’s not).
-This time around, I’m tackling a less-controversial, but equally common myth about RPA: is it actually just another flavor of Artificial Intelligence (AI)?
+This time around, I’m tackling a less-controversial, but the equally common myth about RPA: is it actually just another flavor of Artificial Intelligence (AI)?

 What’s the Rush on RPA?

 Stepping back for a second, part of the reason that RPA & AI are so often confused for each other has something to do with the semi-sudden global interest in RPA.
 Even though the underlying technologies have been around for decades, in the last several years, global spending on RPA software has been doubling annually.
-This phenomenon has effectively served to lower the bar for implementation; reducing costs, creating new efficiencies, improving ease of use and the proliferation of vendors with expertise in the technology right along with it.
+This phenomenon has effectively served to lower the bar for implementation; reducing costs, creating new efficiencies, improving ease of use, and the proliferation of vendors with expertise in the technology right along with it.

-Which brings me to how this ties into RPA/AI confusion: The shift to RPA also coincides with a worldwide eagerness across industries to take full advantage of the promise of AI and Machine Learning.
+This brings me to how this ties into RPA/AI confusion: The shift to RPA also coincides with a worldwide eagerness across industries to take full advantage of the promise of AI and Machine Learning.
 For many, RPA serves as a necessary/less intimidating first-step toward true AI.
 Once smaller, more routine parts of a process or workflow are running autonomously, the addition of AI technology can be integrated to deliver more complex, cognitive automation.

 RPA ≠ AI